 Enhance the 5GMS AF data collection to support direct and indirect collection of UE data pertaining to media sessions.

 Devise mechanisms to control the access to the collected media session data.

+Adopt a layered structure for the 5GMS AF whereby media service specific functions, i.e., configuration, data collection and data reporting (via event exposure) are separated architecturally from general-purpose functions (media or non-media service specific) to support extensibility – for example in the definition of a generic data collection and reporting architecture.

 The work will be coordinated with SA2 and CT3 as the owners of the AF Event Exposure service, stage 2 and 3.
 In particular, the definition of any new events or the integration of the media related data and formats into existing AF events will be coordinated with SA2 for the stage 2 part and CT3 for the stage 3 implementation.